Neha Kakkar: 2013–2016: Chart-busters with Fever and Baar Baar Dekho

 Kakkar's first release of 2015 came with "Ek Do Teen Chaar" from Ek Paheli Leela which was composed, penned and co-sung by Tony Kakkar.
-She then collaborated with the music composer duo, Amjad-Nadeem where she performed the tracks "Naughty No 1" and "Daaru Peeke Dance" for Barkhaa and Kuch Kuch Locha Hai respectively Kakkar sang the Meet Bros-composed "Tu Isaq Mera" from Hate Story 3.
+She then collaborated with the music composer duo, Amjad-Nadeem where she performed the tracks "Naughty No 1" and "Daaru Peeke Dance" for Barkhaa and Kuch Kuch Locha Hai respectively Kakkar sang the Meet Bros-composed "Tu Issaq Mera" from Hate Story 3.
 Her last release of the year was "Tukur Tukur" from Dilwale, along with Arijit Singh, Kanika Kapoor, Siddharth Mahadevan and Nakash Aziz.
-The same year, she featured alongside Shilpa Shetty in the video single "Wedding Da Season", composed by Amaal Malik.
+The same year, she featured alongside Shilpa Shetty in the music video for the single "Wedding Da Season", composed by Amaal Malik.

 In 2016, she performed the popular song "Mile Ho Tum" from the film Fever, composed, written, and co-sung by Tony Kakkar.
-Credited as the most-viewed Bollywood song on YouTube, the song received a positive response from critics and audiences.
+Then credited as the most-viewed Bollywood song on YouTube, the song received a positive response from critics and audiences.
 Also, she contributed to the soundtrack album of Baar Baar Dekho by performing the wedding-song "Kala Chashma" which became the "party anthem of the year".
 She worked with Epic Bhangra for the film Sanam Re, where they released the song "Humne Pee Rakhi Hai", a mix of club and EDM.
 She also provided her vocals for an additional song in the album, "Akkad Bakkad", a rap song performed along with Badshah.
-Apart from lending her vocals to the party song, "Kar Gayi Chull" from Kapoor & Sons, which was a remake of the Haryanvi track "Chull" and her first recording for Dharma Productions, Kakkar performed several other recreated songs during the year including, "Maahi Ve"–a remake of the song "Maahi Ve" from Kaante (2002)– and "O Janiya"–a remake of the song "Kaante Nahi Kat Te" from Mr. India (1987)–for Wajah Tum Ho and Force 2 respectively.
+Apart from lending her vocals to the party song, "Kar Gayi Chull" from Kapoor & Sons, which was a remake of the Haryanvi track "Chull" and her first recording for Dharma Productions, Kakkar performed several other recreations during the year including, "Maahi Ve", a remake of the song "Maahi Ve" from Kaante (2002) and "O Janiya", a remake of the song "Kaante Nahi Kat Te" from Mr. India (1987), for Wajah Tum Ho and Force 2 respectively.